Hazard assessment for river flooding using flood maps#

 See our how to use risk workflows page for information on how to run this notebook.

 In this workflow we will map the river flood hazard using widely available European and global datasets.
-For an overview of the datasets and their limitations please see the workflow description in the previous page or on GitHub.
+For an overview of the datasets and their limitations please see the workflow description.

 In this hazard assessment workflow we will first access and analyze the JRC’s high-resolution flood maps to obtain the flood extents under extreme events with different statistical likelihood of occurence (available: 10, 20, 30, 40, 50, 75, 100, 200, 500 year return periods).
 We retrieve the relevant parts of the flood hazard dataset and explore it in more detail for the region of interest.